gcatanese/S3-Simple-Browser/README.md

 ## Run from source

-Clone the repository and add .env file in the root:
+Clone the repository and add .env file in the root folder:
 ```
 AWS_ACCESS_KEY_ID = aws01
 AWS_SECRET_ACCESS_KEY = aws01